To Err is Human

-Or What is gained in the exposition by the comparison with computers?
+Or What is gained in the exposition by comparison with computers?

 Or Do you think that progress of mankind is linked with the committing of mistakes?
 Or what is the thesis of the Essay?

-All the progress made by man down the ages is because of fallibility or the faculty of making mistakes.
+All the progress made by a man down the ages is because of fallibility or the faculty of making mistakes.
 Animals have not made any progress in the world because they have neither consciousness nor make mistakes.
-Human beings progress depends on the process of “trial and error” not on “trial and Tightness”.
-By following this process we can distinguish the right from the wrong.
+Human being’s progress depends on the process of “trial and error” not on “trial and Tightness”.
+By following this process we can distinguish right from wrong.
 Sometimes there are ten or twenty different choices, but only one is wrong.
 We can call this process “exploration”.
-It depends on fallibility.
-Had there been only one centre in human brain, mankind would never have made such tremendous progress.
+It depends on the fallibility.
+Had there been only one center in the human brain, mankind would never have made such tremendous progress.

 Q.3.
 Does Thomas explicitly say that non-human beings or things cannot possess the human faculty of reasoning?

-There is a difference between mechanism of human brain and that of other creatures.
-Non-human creatures have only one centre or mechanism; whereas human beings have a complex brain which has a large number of cells.
+There is a difference between the mechanism of the human brain and that of other creatures.
+Non-human creatures have only one center or mechanism; whereas human beings have a complex brain that has a large number of cells.
 This complex mechanism and fallibility distinguish human beings from other animals or non-human creatures.